chpc-tech-eval/chpc25-scc-nationals/HemePure/README.md

 ```

 > [!IMPORTANT]
 > Decide if you will be running ParaView on your personal laptop or on one of your competition nodes.
-ParaView can specifically be run in a Client-Server mode, alternatively, instructions will be provided to run it exclusively over an X11 SSH tunnel.
+ParaView can specifically be run in a Client-Server mode (where you would need to install the same version on your laptop and compute node), alternatively, instructions will be provided to run it exclusively over an X11 SSH tunnel.

 Use the provided `paraviewProcessing.sh` shell script to prepare your `readable-output` file for processing within ParaView.
 ```